 • Supports Cognitive Load Reduction, By externalizing thinking, students can break down complex ideas into manageable chunks.

-• creates Active Engagement, Provides a dynamic way for students to explore ideas, making learning more immersive and memorable.
+• creates Active Engagement, Provides a active way for students to explore ideas, making learning more immersive and memorable.

 • Three stages of Build It learning approach: word level, sentence level, and concept level